Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/pings/pings.md

 # glean pings

-If data collection is enabled, glean provides a set of pings that are assembled out of the box without any developer intervention.
 Every glean ping is in JSON format and contains one or more of the [common sections](#ping-sections) with shared information data.

+If data collection is enabled, glean provides a set of built-in pings that are assembled out of the box without any developer intervention.
 The following is a list of these built-in pings:

 - [`baseline` ping](baseline.md)
 - [`events` ping](events.md)
 - [`metrics` ping](metrics.md)

+Applications can also define and send their own [custom pings](custom.md).

 ## Ping sections